esheldon/deswl/README.md

     cd src
     # to install in the "usual" place.
-    python build.py install
+    make install

     # to install to a different prefix
-    python build.py --prefix=/some/path install
+    make install prefix=/some/path install

-    # Make sure that path is in your LD_LIBRARY_PATH
+    # Make sure that path is in your LIBRARY_PATH

 You can also run a test from the /src directory against your favorite cutouts file.